senputra/maze-runner/README.md

 ## How to play

-1. Ensure that asciimatics and libdw are installed.*The game will run into an error if these libraries are not installed properly.*
+1. Ensure that asciimatics and libdw are installed. *The game will run into an error if these libraries are not installed properly.
+See below for instructions to install asciimatics.*

-2. Open power shell (Win X + A) or any of your favorite terminal.
+2. Open power shell (Win X + A) or any of your favorite terminal or Anaconda Prompt.

    ```bash
    # Move to the project directory.